EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 Here we deliberately ignore hadolint flags if the selected features are required by the container to run successfully.

-We can then define our GHCR variables, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope:
+We can then define our GitLab Container Registry (GHCR) variables, where `GHCR_TOKEN` needs to be a GitHub access token with 'repo' and 'write:packages' scope:

 ```sh
 export GHCR_NAMESPACE=mynamespace